 The length of recovery will depend on which procedure was performed.
 A short scar thigh lift will result in a more comfortable and quicker recovery.
-Generally, thigh lift recovery takes about two to three weeks.
+Thigh lift recovery takes about two to three weeks.
 Patients should plan on spending one week away from work and focus solely on healing for that time.
 Excessive lower body movement, including climbing stairs and squatting, can place pressure on the incisions and lead to complications.
-Drs.
-Everett and Shokrian provide specific instructions to their patients on how to minimize risks and change their daily routines to accommodate their incisions.
+Dr. Shokrian provides specific instructions to their patients on how to minimize risks and change their daily routines to accommodate their incisions.

 Common side effects include bruising, soreness and swelling in the legs.
 Soreness and discomfort will be managed using prescription pain medication during the first few days of recovery.
 Bruising and swelling will gradually diminish during the first two to three weeks.
 Compression garments may be used to further minimize swelling and hold the incisions in place.
 Any surgical drains and non-dissolvable sutures will be removed seven to 10 days following surgery.